 The long-term annualized turnover for our Large Cap Growth and All Cap Growth strategies implies average holding periods of seven and six years, respectively, since inception July 1, 2006.
-The inception date for our Global Growth strategy is January 1, 2016.
-And we launched our International Growth strategy on January 1, 2019.
+We launched our Global Growth strategy on January 1, 2016 and our International Growth strategy on January 1, 2020.
 Our low turnover stands in contrast to a widespread escalation in the average manager's portfolio turnover.
 In his book Common Sense on Mutual Funds, John Bogle documented that from the 1940s to the 1960s, annual turnover for the typical general equity fund averaged just 17%.
 By 1997, average annual turnover had risen to 85%, and by 2009, it had increased to 105%-a staggering six-fold increase.
 Bogle stated, "The industry has abandoned the wisdom of long-term investing in favor of the folly of short-term speculation."
 We could not agree more.